bysom/picturemap/README.md

 See the positions and directrions of your Photographs.

 ##Installation
-First you'll need a (normal) webserver and bower.
+First you'll need a (normal) webserver, exiftool and bower.
 You can install bower via nodejs with
 ```sh
 sudo npm install -g bower